 Prior to joining Ford & Harrison, Jeffrey practiced with another law firm in New York for twenty-four years.
 Prior to that, he served as Deputy General Counsel of a New York City bank, and before that was with the Internal Revenue Service in Washington, D.C.

 - Amending numerous clients' retirement plans for compliance with various recent law and regulatory changes, and, when appropriate, submission of applications for Internal Revenue Service determination letters.

 - Negotiating favorable settlements with the Internal Revenue Service in matters involving potential disqualification of qualified retirement plans.

 - Amending plans and policies for numerous not-for-profit organizations in order to comply with current changes in the applicable law and regulations, including various issues peculiar to tax-exempt employers.

 - Filing applications under various governmental correction programs maintained by IRS and DOL for violations of Internal Revenue Code and/or ERISA requirements.

 - Negotiating with a large multiemployer plans in order to minimize withdrawal liability assessments against clients who were engaging in sales of businesses and other transactions.

-- Advising employers regarding tax and employee benefit aspects of international employee transfers and secondments.
+- Advising employers regarding tax and employee benefit aspects of international employee transfers and secondments, both inbound and outbound.

 - Negotiating revisions to servicing and other administrative agreements on behalf of plan-administrator clients.